plochoidysis-ojwege/eNSP-labs/README.md

 ## How to Use This README

-This README is designed to guide you through Huawei eNSP lab exercises.
-Each lab includes objectives, topology diagrams, configuration steps, and verification methods.
-Follow these steps to make the most of this guide:

 1. **Navigate the Table of Contents**:
    - Use the Table of Contents at the top to quickly jump to the lab you want to work on.